Christoph/MultilingualTextAnalysis/README.md

 ### Results

-The file results for classfier selection and validation
+The dictionary_training_test_results.csv file includes the results for classfier selection.

+The validation_results.csv file the results for validation.